carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 - The second parameter is the kernel size.

-- The third parameter is the activation function to use, here we choose **relu** which is 0 for inputs that are 0 and below and the identity function (returning the same value) for inputs above 0.
+- The third parameter is the activation function to use; here we choose **relu** which is 0 for inputs that are 0 and below and the identity function (returning the same value) for inputs above 0.
 This is a commonly used activation function in deep neural networks that is proven to work well.
-We will discuss activation functions in **Step 9.
+We will discuss activation functions later in **Step 9.
 Tune hyperparameters**.

 - Next we see an extra set of parenthenses with inputs in them, this means that after creating an instance of the Conv2D layer we call it as if it was a function.
 This tells the Conv2D layer to connect the layer passed as a parameter, in this case the inputs.